HDFGroup/vol-async/docs/source/gettingstarted.rst

 2. (Required) Init MPI with MPI_THREAD_MULTIPLE

-Parallel HDF5 involve MPI collecive operations in many of its internal metadata operations, and they can be executed concurrently with the application's MPI operations, thus we require to initialize MPI with MPI_THREAD_MULTIPLE support.
+Parallel HDF5 involves MPI collecive operations in many of its internal metadata operations, and they can be executed concurrently with the application's MPI operations, thus we require to initialize MPI with MPI_THREAD_MULTIPLE support.
 Change MPI_Init(argc, argv) in your application's code to:

 .. code-block::